 How long is an rTMS procedure?

 rTMS therapy involves a series of treatment sessions.
 Treatment sessions vary in length depending on the TMS coil used and the number of pulses delivered but typically last around 30 – 40 minutes.
-Treatments are administered 5 days a week.
+Patients receive TMS 5 days a week.
 A typical course of rTMS is 4 to 6 weeks.
 However, this can vary depending on an individual’s response to treatment.